Do you want to go on an enchanting adventure?

 My husband and I decided to take our 2-year-old Tinkerbell fan to search for stops along the trail, and we had a wonderful time.
 The trail includes fairy stops at about 25 locations in Avon, Brownsburg, Danville, Indianapolis, North Salem and Plainfield, with more stops in neighboring counties and that will be added over time.

 We began our fairy journey at the Brownsburg Parks and Recreation building in Brownsburg.
 When we arrived, we searched around the building and found a ceramic fairy house in a planter outside of the parks office.
-We also made our way to find the fairy stops at Brownsburg Chiropractic and the Turning Clay Pottery Studio.
+We also made our way to find the fairy stop at Brownsburg Chiropractic .

 The next day, we found fairy stops at the Hendricks County Historical Museum, Danville-Center Township Public Library and Washington Township Park.
 I think our favorite stops were at the Danville-Center Township Public Library and Washington Township Park.

 We had never been to the Danville library before, so we decided to go in and my kids had a blast reading, coloring and playing with toys at the library.
 The Washington Township Park stop was fun because it involved hiking, and we even had to go off the trail to search for the hidden fairy house.
 It took us a little time to find it, but we were so excited when we finally did!

 Brownsburg resident Rebecca Holloway started the trail and also goes by the name Odonata the Dragonfly Fairy.
 Holloway is part of a performing group called the Fae of Norsey Woods.
-I had an opportunity to speak with Odonata recently and she gave me some great tips about the trail.